eduvpn/documentation/eduvpn.surfcloud.nl/README.md

 # User Portal

-The User Portal has "eduVPN" branding, which includes a logo in the top right.
+The User Portal has "eduvpn" branding, which includes a logo in the top right.

 ## Templates